captainalan/pelican-test/content/corona-virus-006.md

-I think that banks, companies, etc. will have rather lenient policies for repaying loans and stuff *for the time being*&mdash;meaning, we're not going to see thugs from credit card companiesknocking on people's doors demanding money any time soon.
+I think that banks, companies, etc. will have rather lenient policies for repaying loans and stuff *for the time being*&mdash;meaning, we're not going to see thugs from credit card companies knocking on people's doors demanding money any time soon.

 However, like college debt, I think that repayment stuff *will be